Ben Pearson (footballer): Stoke City

 Pearson joined Stoke City on loan for the remainder of the 2022–23 season on 31 January 2023, linking up with former Preston manager Alex Neil.
 Pearson made 14 appearances for Stoke, as the team finished in 16th position.
 Pearson completed a permanent move to Stoke on 8 July 2023, signing a four-year contract for an undisclosed fee.
 Pearson was booked ten times before December 2023, resulting in a three-match ban.
 He played 32 times in 2023–24 as Stoke avoided relegation.
 Pearson's season was ended early due to a hamstring injury.
 He underwent hamstring surgery in June 2024 meaning he missed the start of the 2024–25 season.
 He made his return from injury ten months later in February 2025.
 He went on to play 14 times in 2024–25 as Stoke avoided relegation on the final day.
+Pearson scored his first goal for Stoke in a 2–1 victory against Swansea City on 13 December 2025.
+Pearson made 34 appearances in 2025–26, as Stoke finished in 17th position.

 International career

 Pearson made his international debut for the England Under-16s in a 2–1 win at home to Scotland on 30 March 2011.
 He made three more appearances for the Under-16s, against Uruguay, the United Arab Emirates and Guinea.
 Before the end of the year, he made four appearances for the Under-17s, including wins over Italy and the Netherlands.

-Pearson's form for Manchester United in 2012–13 led to a call-up to the England Under-18s in March 2013, and despite not captaining his club side, he was asked to lead the national team for their 1–0 defeat away to Belgium on 30 March.
+Pearson was called-up to the England Under-18s in March 2013, he was asked to lead the national team for their 1–0 defeat away to Belgium on 30 March.
 He only made the one appearance for the Under-18s before making the step up to Under-19 level in May 2013, making his debut against Georgia on 24 May.
 He played in all three of England's qualifying round matches ahead of the 2014 UEFA European Under-19 Championship, scoring twice in a 7–0 win over Andorra as England finished top of their group ahead of Switzerland and Slovenia.
 He made one appearance for the England Under-20s in October 2014, a 3–2 win over the Netherlands, in which he was substituted by Harrison Reed in the first minute of injury time.